cilium/cilium/Documentation/bpf.rst

 Currently, the ``nfp`` driver from Netronome has support for offloading BPF through a JIT compiler which translates BPF instructions to an instruction set implemented against the NIC.
+This includes offloading of BPF maps to the NIC as well, thus the offloaded BPF program can perform map lookups, updates and deletions.

 Toolchain
 =========